Reviews of Anti-Microbials and Diabetes/Obesity

 Triclosan was not associated with any body weight measurements in U.S. adolescents (Buser et al. 2014).

 Triclosan was not associated with obesity in children from India (Xue et al. 2015).
 In children from China, however, exposure to triclosan and triclocarban was associated with increased risk of childhood obesity (Han et al. 2021).
+Also in China, triclosan was associated with a higher BMI and body fat percentage among 7-year-old children (Hu et al. 2022).

 Laboratory Studies: Type 2 Diabetes

 Triclosan and benzo[a]pyrene lead to metabolic disorders in the liver including insulin resistance (as well as immune system changes) in amphibians (Regnault et al. 2016).
 In fact, low levels of both these chemicals cause prediabetes, glucose intolerance, and metabolic syndrome in frogs exposed over a lifetime, and may play a role in amphibian declines (Regnault et al. 2018).
 In mice, triclosan can also cause liver problems, specifically by affecting fat storage in the liver, and causing oxidative stress and inflammation (Huang et al. 2019).
 Triclosan causes non-alcoholic fatty liver disease (NAFLD) in zebrafish (Sun et al. 2020; Sun et al. 2021).
+Triclosan exposure caused increased levels of triglycerides and total cholesterol in zebrafish, among other things (Chen et al. 2023).

 Laboratory Studies: Exposure During Development